Three 2026 Paint Color Signals to Test in Polymer Clay

 Benjamin Moore's Silhouette AF-655, Sherwin-Williams' Universal Khaki SW 6150, and Behr's Hidden Gem N430-6A point toward three useful 2026 directions for clay: a refined dark brown, a warm khaki neutral, and a smoky jade blue-green.

 Silhouette gives you the dark anchor, Universal Khaki gives you the warm everyday neutral, and Hidden Gem gives you the cool accent that still feels grounded.
 Together they give you three practical directions to test before chasing a longer list of color ideas.
+Each direction below includes a clay starting mix; treat every ratio as a swatch-test starting point (the color mixing guide covers the baked-chip workflow).

 Browse pieces with this feel